-Known as the Gateway to the Spanish Peaks, and located along the Highway of Legends, Aguilar is the eastern approach to the west peak by way of county road 43.7 that passes through Gulnare on the way to Cuchara which is located on the eastern slopes of the Sangre de Cristo Mountains in the heart of the Cucharas River Valley.
-Cuchara is surrounded by the San Isabel National Forest with all its’ lakes, mountains and wilderness.
+Known as the Gateway to the Spanish Peaks, and located along the Highway of Legends, Aguilar is the eastern approach to the west peak by way of county road 43.7 that passes through Gulnare on the way to Cuchara, which is located on the eastern slopes of the Sangre de Cristo Mountains in the heart of the Cucharas River Valley.
+Cuchara is surrounded by the San Isabel National Forest with all of its lakes, mountains and wilderness.

-In 1878 the rail road was built linking New Mexico to Denver tying into rail lines that ran east of the town opened the front range for immigrants seeking a better life and the business owners seeking new opportunities.
+In 1878 the rail road was built linking New Mexico to Denver.
+Tying into rail lines that ran east of the town opened the front range for immigrants seeking a better life and for business owners seeking new opportunities.

 Aguilar is located in northwest Las Animas County.

 Latitude –.37.402 N